-UKAD coordinates the UK’s testing programme across more than 40 sports in accordance with the International Standard for Testing and Investigations.
+UKAD coordinates the UK’s intelligence-led risk based testing programme across more than 40 sports in accordance with the International Standard for Testing and Investigations.

 In operating a national anti-doping programme, UKAD is responsible for the collection and transportation of samples to a World Anti-Doping Agency (WADA) accredited laboratory.

 In-Competition testing is conducted in connection with a sporting event.
 WADA define in-competition as “the period commencing 12 hours before competition… through to the end of such competition and the sample-collection process related to such competition”, unless stated otherwise by the rules of an IF or other relevant anti-doping organisation.

 Every sporting event which is bound to the UK National Anti-Doping policy may be subject to testing, and athletes should familiarise themselves with the rules of each competition as defined by their IF or NGB.

 Any UK athletes subject to the anti-doping rules of their sport and non-UK athlete staying, training, residing, entering a competition, or named as a member of a team participating in a competition, at any level within the UK, is eligible for testing as part of UKAD’s national anti-doping programme.